steves2j/PCA9555/README.md

 # PCA9555
-Arduino Library to approach PCA9555 I2C expander with digitalRead, digitalWrite and pinMode functions.
+Arduino Library to approach PCA9555 I2C expander with digitalRead, digitalWrite, pinMode and interrupt masking functions.

 ##Installation:
 * a) Just download the zip file